nyambati/express-acl/README.md

     // The above file can be acl.json or config.json or any_file_name.json
     ```

-  **getRules[tyepe:  function, params: none]** _optional_
+  **getRules[type:  function, params: none]** _optional, use it in development environment only_

-    This enables you to know the rule being applied on a specific user. use this for development purposes.
+    This enables you to know the rule being applied on a specific user.

     ```js
     // req.decoded.role  = 'user'